Free March Unit Studies and Lessons

 - Read Write Think– lesson plan

-- Speak the Speech– audio recording of Shakespear’s Julius Cesar
+- Speak the Speech– audio recording of Shakespeare’s Julius Cesar

 St. Patrick’s Day (March 17th)

-Saint Patrick’s Day commemorates Saint Patrick and Christianity’s arrival in Ireland.
+Saint Patrick’s Day commemorates Saint Patrick and the arrival of Christianity in Ireland.
 It is also a celebration of Irish heritage and culture.

 - Freedom Homeschooling– unit study